 Part pop and part hard rock, Boston's debut quickly flew up the charts to become one of the best-selling debut albums in US history!
-Propelled strongly by the the ultimate '70s AOR track More Than A Feeling; an immediate success on Christmas of 1976.
-With flawless harmony that would float then drop into a softened twin guitar attack, the song paved the way for their debut album release.
-The self-titled album went to #3 in the US and 11 in the UK, spending 2 years on the US charts and sold 10 million copies along the way; in-fact it would be the largest debut in history.
+Propelled strongly by the the ultimate '70s AOR track More Than A Feeling, with flawless harmony that would float then drop into a softened twin guitar attack, the song paved the way for their debut album release to become an immediate success on Christmas of 1976.
+The self-titled album went to #3 in the US and 11 in the UK, spending 2 years on the US charts and sold 17 million copies along the way; in-fact it would be the largest debut in US history.
 Although the rest of the record contained well-written material (if you ignore the clichés contained within), none of the remaining tracks were as impressive as More Than A Feeling.
 Boston would become the first band in history to make their New York City debut at Madison Square Garden.

-Third Stage was shelved during the band's split but would finally emerge in 1986 sans Gordreau, who left to form his own outfit Orion with Gary Phil taking his place and Jim Masdea returning to replace Sib Hashian.
+Third Stage was shelved during the band's split but would finally emerge in 1986 sans Gordreau, who was replaced with Gary Phil.
+Jim Masdea returned to replace Sib Hashian.
 This third outing featuring reliable melodic rock songs and airbrushed space scenes on the cover was once again a carbon copy of the previous offerings.
 The track Amanda would prove to be the most successful part of the album, reaching number 1 in the US singles chart with the album achieving the same, in addition to selling millions of units.

 See Less... ⏫